adobe/spectrum-web-components/packages/color-area/README.md

 ## Color Formatting

 When using the color elements, use `el.color` to access the `color` property, which should manage itself in the colour format supplied.
-If you supply a color in `rgb()` format, `el.color` should return the color in `rgb()` format, as well.
+For example, If you supply a color in `rgb()` format, `el.color` should return the color in `rgb()` format, as well.
+In ColorArea, colours are formatted as hex values.

 The current color formats supported are as follows: